WHAT IS MEDICAL CODING AND MEDICAL BILLING?

 WHY YOU NEED TO OUTSOURCE MEDICAL BILLING AND MEDICAL CODING

 As you can imagine, with so many steps, there are multiple opportunities for errors.
-An error can occur at any one of these steps, resulting in undocumented services, wrong codes entered, and overall a delay in the revenue cycle management process, which results in a delay in payment to the physician, or even worse, payment denial.
-In sum, a medical biller specialist has many functions, but overall, the biller is in charge of making sure the healthcare provider is properly reimbursed for their services.
-This is foremost the task.
+These errors may result in undocumented services, wrong codes entered, and an overall delay in the revenue cycle management process, which results in a delay in payment to the orthopedic surgeon, or even worse, payment denial.
+In sum, a medical biller specialist has many functions, but their main duty is to ensure that the healthcare provider is properly reimbursed for their services.

-For the aforementioned reasons, you need a professional medical billing and medical coding specialist company to maximize your insurance claims and decrease insurance denials.
-A professional medical coding and medical billing company such as Comprehensive Healthcare Revenue Management who specializes in revenue management cycles will lower your overall costs as they save you money throughout the revenue cycle management process.
-We’ll make your job easier so you can focus on your patients.
+Your orthopedic surgery needs the services of a professional medical billing and medical coding company to maximize your insurance claims and decrease insurance denials.
+At CHRM, our specialists can help you lower your overall costs throughout the complicated revenue cycle management process.
+We’ll make your job easier so you can focus on what matters most — your patients.

 ORTHOPEDIC SURGEON MEDICAL BILLING